nalyvka/pythonBasics/README.md

 Will continue up to, and including, simple threading files and applications🧵

-May eventually turn this into a tutorial for other people to use, with my solutions in a folder
+Will eventually turn this into a tutorial for other people to use, with my solutions in a folder